 - To aid Ukraine’s efforts to reduce and deter corruption.

-USAID’s activities in the Rule of Law sector focus on increasing judicial independence, accountability, and transparency, as well as promoting and cultivating respect for human rights in line with European standards.
+USAID’s activities in the Rule of Law and Human Rights sectors focus on increasing judicial independence, accountability, and transparency, as well as promoting and cultivating respect for human rights in line with European standards.

 Fair, Accountable, Independent, and Responsible (FAIR) Judiciary Program

 USAID supports legislative, regulatory, and institutional reform of the judicial sector to build a foundation for a more accountable and independent judiciary.
-The FAIR program promotes: 1) constitutional, legislative, and regulatory reform in compliance with international and European standards; 2) strengthens the accountability and transparency of key judicial institutions and operations; 3) bolsters the professionalism and effectiveness of the Ukrainian judiciary; and, 4) supports civil society organizations in advocating for and monitoring judicial reform; and 5) supports a fair and transparent process for the lustration and vetting of public officials and judges to advance greater public trust and confidence in government.
+The FAIR program: 1) promotes constitutional, legislative, and regulatory reform in compliance with international and European standards; 2) strengthens the accountability and transparency of key judicial institutions and operations; 3) bolsters the professionalism and effectiveness of the Ukrainian judiciary; 4) supports civil society organizations in advocating for and monitoring judicial reform; and 5) supports a fair and transparent process for the lustration and vetting of public officials and judges to advance greater public trust and confidence in government.
 FAIR program activities include: 1) support to judicial reform related legislative initiatives, including the constitutional reform process; 2) technical assistance to the High Council of Justice and High Qualifications Commission of Judges to further improve judicial testing and selection processes, as well as disciplinary procedures for judges; 3) Work with the Council of Judges and State Judicial Administration to improve judicial self-governance and court administration and management; 4) support to the National School of Judges in the design, implementation, and evaluation of training programs for the judiciary; and, 5) expert support to working groups, conferences, and roundtables focused on constitutional and judicial reform issues.
-Through the FAIR program, USAID also supports civil society organizations engaged in court performance monitoring and evaluation, raising public awareness about judicial process and procedures, and advocating for judicial reform related matters.
+Through the FAIR program, USAID also supports civil society organizations engaged in monitoring court performance and lustration and vetting processes, raising public awareness about judicial process and procedures, and advocating for judicial reform related matters.

 - Through the FAIR program, USAID improved the legal and regulatory framework to promote judicial independence by drafting and implementing a modern Code of Judicial Ethics and Strategic Plan for the Ukrainian Judiciary for 2013 to 2015 both approved by the 11th Congress of Judges of Ukraine in February 2013.
 FAIR helped courts develop and pilot performance evaluation criteria to increase the transparency and efficiency of judicial operations.
 FAIR also strengthened the professionalism and accountability of the judiciary through a variety of training programs for judges and court staff.